Education in Ghana

 - Project management and institutional strengthening through supporting monitoring and evaluation, providing training materials, and improving school supervision.

-The current GPE program has contributed to significant progress in the education sector, especially in the deprived districts.
-The following have been observed at the school and district level:
+The latest GPE program contributed to significant progress in the education sector, especially in deprived districts.
+The following have been observed at school and district levels:

-- 98% of schools in deprived districts completed school performance improvement plans.
+- 100% of schools in deprived districts completed school performance improvement plans approved by school management committees, using the revised template.

 - 100% of schools were visited at least twice by circuit supervisors during the past year.